 Surrendering Your Pet

-A friend or family member may be willing to help.
+Before you surrender: a friend or family member may be willing to help.
 Please contact trusted family members or friends who may be able to care for your pet on a temporary or long-term basis.
 When someone surrenders a pet to the Fairfax County Animal Shelter, it becomes the property of the County and the owner relinquishes all rights.
 Every animal that is surrendered to the Shelter will have a medical and behavioral assessment.
 Since the decision to surrender an animal is final – we urge anyone who is considering surrendering their pet to consider all possible alternatives.

 - DO NOT: Set your pet free in a park or neighborhood, leave a pet in your home when you move away, or give your pet to a stranger.